 Once you have a dashboard account, log in and choose the Endpoints tab on the left side menu.
-Select the endpoint filters there and get a shell example of the curl you need.
+Select the from ‘Curl test example’ and ‘Filter endpoints’ tabs.

-ROTATING SESSION – assigns a new IP for each request.
+- ROTATING – assigns a new IP for each request.

-STICKY SESSION – assigns an IP for a longer period (default session time – 10 min).
+- STICKY – assigns an IP for a longer period (default session time – 10 min).
 The session will be terminated:

 – after 60s of inactivity;

 – if the IP address does not respond.